fontlaborg/fontlift-mac-cli/README.md

 - `fontlift list` or `fontlift list -p` lists the paths of all installed fonts, one path per line
 - `fontlift list -n` lists the internal font names of all installed fonts, one name per line
-- `fontlift list -n -p` or `fontlift list -n -p` lists the the paths and internal font names of all installed fonts; each line consists of the path followed by semicolon followed by the internal font name
+- `fontlift list -n -p` or `fontlift list -p -n` lists the paths and internal font names of all installed fonts; each line consists of the path followed by double colon (`::`) followed by the internal font name
 - `l` should be a synonym for `list`

 ### Installing fonts